GLYCAM-Web/gems/gemsModules/complex/glycomimetics/docs/re:design.md

 ### Thoughts on converting these steps to services:

 - Prior to these steps:
-    - Evaluate should ensure that the Request is valid for the Entity/Service.
+    - Validate should ensure that the Request is valid for the Entity/Service.
-    - Validate should ensure that the the PDBFiles are run through the PdbPreprocessor and the json options are contextually valid.
+    - Evaluate should ensure that the the PDBFiles are run through the PdbPreprocessor and the JSON options are scientifically valid.

 [See workflow](workflow.md)